 - How long and how often you are exposed to loud music

-- Headphone use
+- Headphone use and type

 - Family history of hearing loss